A wildfire is seen burning in Argentina's Patagonia region.

 Getting your Trinity Audio player ready...

 Among those amplifying the accusation was Cesar Milani, the former deputy chief of the Argentine Army.
-Without naming Israel directly, Milani implied that a “foreign state,” supposedly identified by locals, was responsible — while pairing the claim with an image of President Javier Milei waving an Israeli flag.
+Without naming Israel directly, Milani implied that a “foreign state,” supposedly identified by locals, was responsible — while pairing the claim with an image of Argentine President Javier Milei waving an Israeli flag.

-Waldo Wolff, a Jewish communal leader and legislator in Buenos Aires, condemned Milani’s post as cowardly.
+Waldo Wolff, a Jewish communal leader and local legislator in Buenos Aires, condemned Milani’s post as cowardly.
 He argued that the insinuation relied on antisemitic tropes while avoiding explicit language to maintain plausible deniability.

 The narrative escalated when opposition activist Luis D’Elía posted online that “the Israelis” were burning Patagonia.
 D’Elía has previously faced accusations of acting as an intermediary between Iran and Argentine officials tied to the 1994 AMIA bombing case — a Tehran regime-orchestrated attack that killed 85 people at the AMIA Jewish community center in Buenos Aires.